Love Parade: History

 The Love Parade 2007 was planned for 7 July 2007 in Berlin.
 However, the Berlin event was canceled in February because the Senate of Berlin did not issue the necessary permits at that time.
 After negotiations with several German cities, on 21 July, it was announced that the parade would move to the Ruhr Area for the next five years.
 The first event took place in Essen on 25 August.
 The parade in Essen saw 1.2 million visitors in comparison to the 500,000 who attended the 2006 parade in Berlin.

 In 2008, the festival took place in Dortmund on 19 July on the Bundesstraße 1 under the motto Highway of Love.
 The event was planned as a "Love Weekend", with parties throughout the region.
 The official estimate is that 1.6 million visitors attended, making it the largest parade to date.

 The 2009 event, planned for Bochum, was canceled; a year later, the deaths of 21 attendees at the Duisburg venue prompted the parade's organiser Rainer Schaller to declare an end to the festival.
 "The Love Parade has always been a peaceful party, but it will forever be overshadowed by the accident, so out of respect for the victims the Love Parade will never take place again," Schaller said.
-The parade was one of the oldest and largest festivals of electronic music, together with Zürich's Streetparade, Mayday and Nature One.
+The parade was one of the oldest and largest festivals of electronic music, together with Zürich's Street Parade, Mayday and Nature One.

+Successors

-On 9 July 2022, the Love Parade Founder took part in the Rave the Planet parade in Berlin to call for the city’s electronic music culture to be added to a World Heritage list.
+A spiritual successor, the Rave The Planet Parade, was founded by Dr. Motte, the original creator of the Love Parade and is annually held in Berlin.
+On 9 July 2022, the first Rave The Planet Parade took place in Berlin to call for the city’s electronic music culture to be added to a World Heritage list.